mpicbg-csbd/unet-smfish-seg/notes/notes.md

 - Save the test and train patches and predictions to a directory where you can browse and plot them!
 - Save the history object so you can make plots of the score over time!
--

-# SOLVED: I can't use tensorflow.
+# SOLVED: PROBLEM: I can't use tensorflow.

 When i try to load tensorflow on falcon I get a libcuda not available error.
 When I srun myself onto a machine with a gpu on furiosa and do ipython; then import tensorflow; I get a very different error.